Tag: Paia Oceanfront Homes

 Is that the end of your dreams?
 Before you give up, why not consider our listing at 129 Aleiki on Kuau Point.
 This property consists of a 1/3 of an acre right above Mama’s Beach.
 There is a charming two bedroom, plantation style cottage located at the front of the lot.
 The lot has the zoning, the space and an oversized 3/4″ water meter that allow for the construction of a primary residence.
 The property is located along a stable stretch of shoreline out of the floodzone.
 That gives peace of mind and keeps down flood insurance bills.
 The lot is two doors down from the access to Mama’s Beach.
 World famous Mama’s Fish House is a two minute walk from your front door.
 Best yet, you can check the wind and wave conditions at Ho’okipa from your own back yard.

 This truly is a rare opportunity for someone who wants to build to their specifications on the water in Paia.
-The property at 129 Aleiki is being offered for $2,650,000.
-You love Paia, this is your opportunity to build the Paia oceanfront home of your dreams.
+Note This Property is no longer for sale.
+Contact The Maui Real Estate Team for assistance with other listings in the Kuau Point and Paia Areas.